Monday, March 15

 About 99main and What We Offer

 99main Internet Services is a Norwich, Connecticut based Internet Service Provider, established in 1996.
 It is our mission to provide fast, reliable and affordable Internet access and technical support to home and business users across Connecticut.
 If you need more from your ISP, call us today - we do it all!
 Internet Access, Domain Hosting, E-mail Services, Spam Filtering, Business Class Connections (T1's / Fiber) and Technical Support.
 We continue to grow by offering solid local service and tech support with no gimmicks, no hidden requirements and no long term contracts.
 99main does not "re-sell" services from another provider - we are a local company and the network and bandwidth are our own.
 We support all operating systems (Windows, Mac, Unix) and any browser or SMTP/POP3 E-mail program you choose.
-We have dedicated servers for WWW (domain hosting), DNS, E-mail & Spam Filtering, FTP and Usenet News.
+We have dedicated servers for WWW (domain hosting), FTP, DNS, E-mail & Spam Filtering.
 What does all this mean for your home or business?
 Better throughput, faster speeds, fewer dropped connections and the best tech support in the area!
 To find out more about our services, see our Account Options.

 News